Best-of-breed vs Integrated Systems: Which is Right For Your Company?

 Fully integrated insurance suite vs best of breed

-The best-of-breed approach came about as a response to the problems created by the monolithic legacy applications that were not able to cope with modern requirements.
-Best-of-breed works on the principle that no software can ever be the ‘master-of-all’.
+The best of breed approach came about as a response to the problems created by the monolithic legacy applications that were not able to cope with modern requirements.
+Best of breed works on the principle that no software can ever be the ‘master-of-all’.
 Instead, this approach recommends purpose-built systems that offer specialized functions.
 This means that an insurance carrier would have to purchase separate software from multiple providers for each application area.

-Your policy administration software could be from Vendor A, client relationship management from Vendor B, and billing and insurance claims from Vendor C. You now have the best-in-class specialized software for each function and they need to be integrated with each other.
-As simple as it sounds, talking the same language might have its problems.
+Your policy administration software could be from Vendor A, client relationship management from Vendor B, and billing and insurance claims from Vendor C. You now have the best-in-class specialized software for each function and they need to be integrated As simple as it sounds, talking the same language might have its problems.

-Here are the pros and cons of best-of-breed systems:
+Here are the pros and cons of best of breed systems:

-Pros of best-of-breed
+Pros of best of breed

 • Discover even more capabilities: The tighter focus on one core function means that best-of-breed systems often cover more facets of the problem than you need the tool to solve.
-While these additional capabilities are the key differentiators of the product, it comes with hidden costs.
+While these additional capabilities are the key differentiators of the product, they come with hidden costs.
 Every additional tool brings with it additional infrastructure requirements that cause a ‘burdensome bloat’ and make businesses vulnerable to technology-induced disruptions.

-Cons of best-of-breed
+Cons of best of breed

 • Increases complexity: Insurance carriers may have to deal with multiple systems, multiple databases, and multiple vendors.
 Multiple solutions will also require managing multiple license agreements and more time spent managing different relationships with different providers